kahunmedical/api/docs/casesapi.md

 * Get a link which launches a provider-facing interactive Patient Card which contains all information and insights from the interaction.

-### **Postman collection**
+### **Postman Collection**
-You can use this postman collection to try out the API described in this document and see working example.
+You can use this postman collection to try out the API described in this document and see working examples.
-Just add to the Variables section the API-Key and Clinic Id provided for you.
+Just add to the Variables Section of the collection your API-Key and Clinic Id as provided for you.

 [Download postman collection](postman_collection.json ':ignore')